Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 Devoting time to socialization and training will also be crucial.
 Both of these breeds have the potential to be aggressive towards other animals.

 Many pet owners will attest that either of these dogs can make a loving family pet.
-However homes without young children would suit them best.
+But homes without young children would suit them best.

-In this article we’ve looked at the multitude of serious health problems that each of these dogs faces.
+In this article we’ve looked at a lot of the serious health problems that each of these dogs faces.
 For this reason, we recommend rescuing an adult.

 Both of these breeds are very popular, with shelters dedicated to them throughout the U.S. and beyond.